 After their marriage in 1982, Harry and Lisa spent four years farming and ranching in southwest North Dakota with Harry’s parents.
 In 1986, an opportunity presented itself to manage a large ranch in northeast Kansas.
 From 1986 to 1994, they managed the 2700 acre Limestone Springs Ranch, running approximately 250 head of commercial cows as well as developing their Simmental program and customer base.
 In February 1994, one day after their second Simmental bull sale, the Mosers moved to the spot they now call home, approximately 40 miles northeast of Manhattan to a farm near Wheaton, Kansas.
 AI has been used extensively since 1980, and ET has been utilized since 1991.
 The Moser Angus program began with the purchase of what was felt to be the perfect Angus female, from the standpoints of phenotype, proven genetic lines, and performance.
 “Fink’s Pride 221 04 Bando” was purchased from Fink Beef Genetics in November 1993.
 The Red Angus breed was introduced into the Moser operation when embryos from the Pelton Red Angus & Simmental operation were purchased and planted in May 1996.
 The Red Angus program was phased out in 2012, and the remaining Red Angus females in the herd were bred to Red Simmental genetics to produce red F1 bulls and heifers.
 In the late 90’s, Mosers began focusing on the production of superior F1 bulls and females to supply yet another product for a rapidly growing facet of their customer needs.
 Black and Red SimAngus bulls now make up the majority of the sale offering each year.
 Performance, predictability and customer service are the cornerstones of our program.
-2017 will mark our 27th bull sale, with a return to the private treaty format.
+2018 will mark our 27th bull sale, with a return to the private treaty format.
 We are excited about the new, slower paced sale, giving us a chance to catch our breath, and spending time one on one with the people who have made our life possible: our customers.
 We hope you will consider joining us to evaluate our genetics.

-The Moser children have now grown, and two are back at Moser Ranch.
-Cameron is married to Carrie, and continues as farm manager, making all farming decisions and doing the lion’s share of the farming himself with hired help, while helping out on the cattle side when needed.
+The Moser children have now grown, and oldest son Cameron has his own farming enterprise headquartered out of Moser Ranch.
+He continues as farm manager, making all farming decisions and doing the lion’s share of the farming himself with hired help.
+He and his wife Carrie recently became full partners in Moser Ranch.
 Carrie helps Cameron with farm tasks and makes numerous trips to the field with harvest meals.
 Scarlet Locklyn was born into their family in 2012, and she sure is an independent little girl!
 Cam and Carrie's son Thane LaVerne Moser was born in January of 2016, and boy, does he look like his dad.
 Miss Maive joined the Moser family in July of 2017.
 She is such a sweet laid back little babe, and we all love snuggling with her!

 Our daughter Kendra, is married to Rex Michaelis.
-Rex helps full-time on the cattle side in addition to managing a commercial herd we run on shares near Maple Hill.
-Rex is a K-State grad in Ag Journalism and he is an intelligent young cattleman - very smart when it comes to handling livestock.
-Kendra is busy being a ranch wife and a mom and the office manager for the local county weed department.
+Rex works at a rock quarry near Paxico, and Kendra is busy being a mom and the office manager for the local county weed department.
 Their two little guys, Tucker and Tate have brought a special joy to all our lives.
 Tenley Caroline Michaelis made her debut in March of 2016 and she is definitely her mother's child.
 She's got a full head of hair and is adored by her brothers.
 The Michaelis' live here on Moser Ranch; it's nice to have them close!

 Our youngest daughter Kayla and her husband Ty live south of Burdett, Kansas.
 Ty farms and ranches with his family near Rozel.
 Kayla is Ty's right-hand woman, helping out wherever she's needed at Josefiak Farms.
 She especially likes cooking meals for the harvest crews, moving equipment and runs her own independent jewelry business on the side.
 Kayla also coaches high school girls volleyball at Pawnee Heights in Rozel.
 So far this fall 2018, they are 17-4.
 Great kids, great coach!
 Their daughter, Miss Nora Ann, was born in July of 2016 and is quite a sassy little thing!
-Baby Girl Josefiak #2 will be joining Kayla and Ty at the end of November and we couldn't be more excited!
-We truly are a family affair!
+Mila Joy joined their family in November of 2017.
+Truly, we are blessed!